noahehall/theBookOfNoah/0current/languages/javascript/singlespa.md

   - shared dependencies
     - sharing a module in the browser via import maps, which are declared in the root config
     - only required if any applications expect shared dependencies, e.g. react
+- Microfrontend types
   - applications: an SPA that can be registered with and rendered by single-spa
     - name
     - fn that loads teh applications code
     - fn that determines when the application is active/inactive
     - requirements
       - must know how to bootstrap, mount and unmount itself from the DOM
+    - has routing, declarative API, renders a UI, single-spa managed lifecycles
+  - parcel: render components without controlling routes, e.g. when loading multiple frameworks
+    - only needed with multiple frameworks, has no routes, imperative API, renders UI, custom managed lifecycles
+  - utility: export shared js logic/service without rendering components
+    - has no routes, exports a public interface, may/not render a UI, no direct single-spa lifecycles,
 - layout engine: provides a routing API that cotrols top level routes, applications and dom elements
   - should be installed as a prod dep into the root config
   - in the client